Aftermath (Rolling Stones album): Rankings

 Aftermath frequently appears on professional rankings of the best albums.
 In 1987, it was voted 68th in Paul Gambaccini's book Critics' Choice: The Top 100 Rock 'n' Roll Albums of All Time, based on submissions from an international panel of 81 critics, writers and broadcasters.
 In contemporaneous rankings of the greatest albums, the Dutch OOR, the British Sounds and the Irish Hot Press placed it as 17th, 61st and 85th, respectively.
 The French magazine Rock & Folk included Aftermath in its 1995 list of "The 300 Best Albums from 1965–1995".
 In 2000, it was voted number 387 in Colin Larkin's All Time Top 1000 Albums.
 In 2003, Rolling Stone ranked the American edition at number 108 on the magazine's "500 Greatest Albums of All Time" list.
 The French retailer FNAC's 2008 list named Aftermath the 183rd-greatest album of all time.
 In contemporaneous listings of the "coolest" albums, Rolling Stone and GQ ranked it second and 10th, respectively.
 In 2017, Pitchfork listed Aftermath at number 98 on the website's "200 Best Albums of the 1960s".

 The album is also highlighted in popular record guides.
 It is named in Greil Marcus' 1979 anthology Stranded as one of his "Treasure Island" albums, comprising a personal discography of rock music's first 25 years.
 The American edition of the album is included in "A Basic Record Library" of 1950s and 1960s recordings published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 The same version appears in James Perone's book The Album: A Guide to Pop Music's Most Provocative, Influential and Important Creations (2012) and in Chris Smith's 101 Albums That Changed Popular Music (2009), albeit in the latter's appendix "Ten Albums That Almost Made It".
-In addition, Aftermath features in Bill Shapiro's 1991 Rock & Roll Review: A Guide to Good Rock on CD (listed in its section on "The Top 100 Rock Compact Discs"), Chuck Eddy's The Accidental Evolution of Rock'n'roll (1997), the 2006 Greenwood Encyclopedia of Rock History's "Most Significant Rock Albums", Tom Moon's 2008 book 1,000 Recordings to Hear Before You Die and Robert Dimery's 1001 Albums You Must Hear Before You Die (2010).
+In addition, Aftermath features in Bill Shapiro's 1991 Rock & Roll Review: A Guide to Good Rock on CD (listed in its section on "The Top 100 Rock Compact Discs"), Chuck Eddy's The Accidental Evolution of Rock'n'roll (1997), the 2006 Greenwood Encyclopedia of Rock History's "Most Significant Rock Albums", and Robert Dimery's 1001 Albums You Must Hear Before You Die (2010).